 Tip: even the best, most engaging learning games on tablets have a lot of sounds that could drive passengers (or you) a bit nuts.
 Bring headphones your kids are familiar with so they’ll be comfortable using them on the plane.

-First Impressions of our Disneyland experience with kids
+First Impressions of Disneyland with Two Kids

 It’s way different getting to Disneyland and anticipating your arrival when you’ve got little people involved.
 We didn’t tell the kids we were going to Disneyland, let alone the Cars 3 Premiere, so when we got to the Grand Californian Hotel they thought we were just at another nice resort… and then the Guest Services cast member kneeled down and told the kids where we were.
 Silence.
 Then it was “Naht auh.
 Really?!”
 It was perfect and then the energy level and excitement went up from there.

 Tip: if it’s in your budget and they have space available, see about getting Craftsman’s Club (Grand Californian) or E-Ticket Club (Disneyland Hotel) access when you’re doing your family Disneyland vacation.
 It was great for having meals and snacks between parks, as well as having cast members available for any questions and making special reservations for us.
 If you’re at Disney World and staying at Disney’s Contemporary Resort, they have a similar experience for watching the Magic Kingdom’s fireworks.

 First off, let’s just say that if you’ve visited Disneyland without kids and then all of a sudden you are there with little people, your experience is going to be different.
 It’s not just that you’re doling out Kleenex every five minutes, but you’re limited in the attractions you can do.
 And just because your kids may be tall enough for a certain ride, it doesn’t mean that it’s right for them.

 Tip: download the Disneyland app prior to starting in the Parks to have access to height requirements and wait times for the different attractions.
 You can also see where different characters are in the Parks making it easier for kids to spot familiar faces.
 For Disney World in Florida, this app is referred to as My Disney Experience.

 Another thing to keep in mind when you’re doing a family Disneyland vacation is that your kids don’t have the same memories you do or have the same priorities as you.
 While you might think it’s terribly important to wait for a certain ride or experience your kids may really want to do something else that you “know” isn’t as cool… so be prepared to shift your way of thinking and make the family Disneyland vacation about their first memories.